 Tobacco use remains the leading cause of preventable death and disease in the United States and in Massachusetts.
-To address this enormous toll, the American Lung Association in Massachusetts calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Massachusetts's elected officials:

 - Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention (CDC)-recommended level;

 - Enact legislation prohibiting the sale of flavored tobacco products; and